 Born in the United States and raised in Argentina, my perspective on design (and life in general) was shaped by navigating between cultures -- an experience that taught me to look beneath the surface of things for common threads and universal connections.
 My upbringing, combined with an affinity for design and conceptual thinking, paved the way for my current exploration of how people respond to color and design in general.

 Understanding how something works allows us to be thoughtful and intentional when we do it.
 I've always been process-oriented, whether I'm designing a learning experience, mapping a business process, conceiving an interior space, or choosing a color palette.
-Defining a thought process for color selection in the built environment occupies my thinking a lot these days, and it is my hope that I can contribute to the evidence that will help designers use color “on purpose”, especially in spaces such as healthcare where it matters the most.
+Defining a thought process for color selection in the built environment occupies my thinking a lot these days, and it is my hope that I can contribute to the evidence that will help designers use color “on purpose”, especially in therapeutic spaces where it matters the most.

 Email_ Tel_ 919-225-7797